Have you heard of pink sheet stocks? Do you understand how they’re traded?

 Being Delisted from a Major Exchange

 If a company gets delisted from a major exchange, it might list with the pink sheets to continue raising capital.
-Maybe the company has suffered a major hit and needs to rebuild itself.
+Maybe the company suffered a major hit and needs to rebuild.

 Are Pink Sheet Stocks Safe?

 That doesn’t mean they’re all dangerous, though.
-If you’re willing to put in the effort, get to know the pink sheets and how they work, and research individual stocks, you can reduce your risk and make trading safer.
+If you’re willing to put in the effort, understand the pink sheets, and research individual stocks, you can trade safer.

-Say you see an infomercial for what a company is calling the most amazing vacuum cleaner to ever run across a hardwood floor.
+Say you see an infomercial for what a company calls the most amazing vacuum cleaner.
 You’re intrigued.
-The company isn’t offering a guarantee, but you really want this vacuum cleaner.
+The company isn’t offering a guarantee, but you really want this vacuum.

-We’ll go on to say that the vacuum cleaner costs $600 and promises to cut your vacuuming time in half.
-This is a risk-versus-reward situation.
+Let’s say that the vacuum cleaner costs $600, and the ad promises it can cut your cleaning time in half.
+That’s a risk-versus-reward situation.

-The risk is that you buy the vacuum cleaner and it doesn’t work as expected.
-You might be able to sell it on Craigslist — probably at a loss — but you’ll still clap your hand against your forehead in dismay.
+The risk is that you buy the vacuum and it doesn’t work as expected.
+You might be able to sell it online — probably at a loss.
+And you’ll be thoroughly disappointed.

-The reward happens when the vacuum arrives and performs exactly as promised.
+The reward happens if the vacuum arrives and performs exactly as promised.
 Your house is cleaner, you spend less time cleaning, and the cost becomes worth the product.